TubercularOx/darkhaunter/occultism.md

 ### The Evil Sorcerer

+This has nothing to do with Knowledge (Occult), but it's another example of the pattern.
 Between [Comic 13](https://www.giantitp.com/comics/oots0013.html) and [Comic 191](https://www.giantitp.com/comics/oots0191.html), Xykon went from being an undead mage to a mighty lich sorcerer.
-This shift doesn’t relate to Knowledge (Occult) directly, but it reinforces the same pattern seen throughout this discussion.&#x20;
+It’s possible that Xykon's transition to a sorcerer was not incidental, but a deliberate choice to align better with the Hunting Horror’s established role.

 In Call of Cthulhu, Hunting Horrors serve evil sorcerers, a term with vastly different connotations in that system.
 Rather than adapting the meaning, Rich appears to have taken the Call of Cthulhu label and applied it to a Dungeons & Dragons concept, treating the two as interchangeable.
 This makes it easier for readers to recognize the connection between the two settings without needing prior knowledge of either.